usmanhameed2017/Node-JS/Important.md

 • Third-party modules are downloaded with a package manager such as `npm`.

 • Initialize Node.js project with the command: `npm init`.

+• `package.json` file is primarily used for managing and documenting `metadata` about the project, including its `name`, `version`, `author`, `dependencies`, `scripts`, and other configuration details within json format.

+• `package-lock.json` file is generated and updated automatically by npm when installing or updating packages.
+It is used to lock the exact versions of dependencies installed in the project, ensuring reproducibility and consistent installations across different environments.